 Top 10 Christmas gifts for the Security Operative in your life.

 It’s that time of year again.
 When I drop some serious hints about what I want from Santa and give you the chance to do the same.
 This article is an update to the original which I published in 2016.
-It’s a handy article to send onto friends and loved ones while dropping g a major hint as to which gift you would like.
+It’s a handy article to send onto friends and loved ones while dropping a major hint as to which gift you would like.
 It’s the time to show a little love and appreciation for the security operative in your life.
 Like most frontline roles, Christmas is the busiest time of year for the security industry.
 It means extra hours and extra work.
-While most of the country is sitting at home digesting their turkey and enjoying their Christmas parties the security industry like other frontlines is in full swing to make sure you can do it safely.
+While most of the country is sitting at home digesting their turkey and enjoying their Christmas parties the security industry like other frontline roles is in full swing to make sure you can do it safely.

 So this year why not skip the Christmas jumper purchase or reindeer socks and get the security operative in your life something they will really enjoy.
 I have compiled a list of the top 10 Christmas gifts for security operatives.
 I have included products across a range of prices for all budgets (and I’ ve kept everything below €100) and a list of suggested websites where you can look at the products.
 They aren’t ranked in any order but any would make a great present to wake up to on Christmas morning.